Saturday, 1 January 2022

 Table set for lunch

-The name Serengeti comes from the Maasai word "siringit", meaning the endless plain and endless, indeed, it seemed.
-Serengeti National Park, a UNESCO World heritage Site, is huge, with its nearly 15000 square kilometers (and it extends to Kenya across the border as Masai Mara National Park, forming the Mara-Serengeti ecosystem).
-The Serengeti is among the most visited wildlife sanctuaries in the
+The name Serengeti comes from the Maasai word “siringit,” meaning “endless plain”—and endless, indeed, it seemed.
+Serengeti National Park, a UNESCO World Heritage Site, is enormous, covering nearly 15,000 square kilometers.
+It even extends across the border into Kenya as Masai Mara National Park, together forming the Mara-Serengeti ecosystem.
+The park is one of the most visited wildlife sanctuaries in the world, attracting over 150,000 international and 100,000 local tourists each year.

 The endless plain